shane-pearson/team-profile-generator/README.md

 This site was a great exercise on using all the skills I have learned to bring together a dynamic website.
 I believe something like this is super beneficial when you have the steps down, because you can easily recreate websites with new information.

 #### Credits
 I credit the good class material to help me with this project.
-I also used adkbcs and tutoring to fine tune a few parts.
+I also used askbcs and tutoring to fine tune a few parts.